kineticstoolkit/kineticstoolkit_doc/src/player_interconnections.md

 ## Wildcards

-To draw links for both Viktor and Derrick, we could repeat the same code by replacing every occurrence of "Derrick:" by "Viktor:".
-However, we can also use wildcards (`*`), which is way more convenient.
-A wildcard mean "assign any name in place of `*`".
+To draw links for both Viktor and Derrick, we could repeat the same code by replacing every occurrence of "Derrick:" with "Viktor:".
+However, we can also use wildcards (`*`), which is much more convenient.
+A wildcard means "assign any name in place of `*`".
 We may choose to use wildcards as a prefix or as a suffix.
 Here, we use it as a prefix, for every body segment:

 ```{code-cell} ipython3
 p.interconnections["LLowerLimb"] = {